AfefFerchichi/AfefFerchichi/README.md

 ## Full Stack Developer | Cloud & DevOps Enthusiast | Teleinformatics Specialist

-I'm a seasoned Full Stack Engineer with a robust background in teleinformatics engineering, a knack for cloud services, and a passion for building scalable and efficient software solutions.
-With expertise in modern frameworks and a multi-faceted skill set, I strive to create impactful software that stands the test of time.
+I am a MERN Stack Developer with a strong foundation in building robust, scalable applications using MongoDB, Express, React, and Node.js.
+My journey is currently augmented by an avid pursuit of knowledge in cloud architectures and DevOps methodologies, aiming to broaden my expertise and embrace the full spectrum of modern software development.

-- 🔭 I’m currently working on **Indigo Vizual**, a cloud-based platform for compelling content delivery.
+- 🔭 I’m currently focused on mastering **cloud-native architectures** and exploring **microservices patterns**.
 - 🌱 I’m always learning about **Cloud Technologies** and **DevOps** practices.
 - 👯 I’m looking to collaborate on **open source projects** and **innovative software solutions**.
 - 🤔 I’m open for discussions on **System Architecture** and **Software Optimization**.